Ciphix/ObjectComparator/README.md

 * [Development Notes](#development-notes)

 # Getting started
-1. The *Deep Object Assert* module can be downloaded from within the Mendix Business Modeler in the Mendix Appstore into any model that is build with Mendix 6.10.3+.
+1. The *Object Comparator* module can be downloaded from within the Mendix Business Modeler in the Mendix Appstore into any model that is build with Mendix 7.5.1+.
-2. In order to apply the deep object assert in unit tests, be sure to download and configure the UnitTesting and Community Commons modules.
+2. In order to apply the Object Comparator in unit tests, be sure to download and configure the UnitTesting and Community Commons modules.

 # Application
-Once the DeepObjectAssert module is imported in your Mendix model, the DeepObjectAssert Java action can be used in microflows.
+Once the ObjectComparator module is imported in your Mendix model, the ObjectComparator Java action can be used in microflows.

 ## Input
-The input of the DeepObjectAssert Java action consists of two Mendix objects that are created or retrieved within a microflow:
+The input of the ObjectComparator Java action consists of two Mendix objects that are created or retrieved within a microflow:
 * The actual object: the Mendix object that is compared with the expected object.
 Within unit tests, this object is usually returned by another action or microflow.
 * The expected object: the object with the expected values.
 Within unit tests, this object is usually specified by the user.